 Polače is one of the oldest settlements on Mljet.
-The village got the name after the Roman palace, which served as the beginning of the settlement's creation.
+The village got its name after the Roman palace, which served as the beginning of the settlement's creation.

 In the 3rd century, the Romans built a summer house in the bay, which was completely protected from the blows of any winds, but the proximity and source of drinking water, which still exists in the place, were crucial for choosing a location to build the palace.

 Cove Polače is an excellent anchorage and wide so that you will find a spot even in high season.
 In the village, there are markets, a bakery, restaurants, and all kinds of rentals (car, scooter, bike, kayak).